Learn how to build recovery runs into your training plans to help your muscles repair and keep your legs moving

 Recovery runs can add volume to your whole training week, which can also boost your aerobic capacity, helping you run faster: the better the base, the more capacity you have to run harder and faster.

 But there’s more than just physiological benefits to recovery running.
 “They allow runners to work on other goals beyond performance, such as process goals,” says Bennett.
-“This means focusing on skills, such as the different technical components required to run well, including running tall, backward elbow drive, or having a slight forward lean,” adds Bennett.
+“This means focusing on skills, such as the different technical components required to run well, including running tall, backward elbow drive, or having a slight forward lean,” adds Tom Bennett.

 There’s another massive benefit gained from a weekly recovery run.
 Leaving your watch at home and running easy, while maintaining good running form, gives all of us an opportunity to practise mindfulness.
-“This should be a welcome distraction for every runner from the ever-increasing demands of modern day-to-day life,” believes Bennett.
+“This should be a welcome distraction for every runner from the ever-increasing demands of modern day-to-day life,” believes Tom.

 Also, to maintain the recovery process, choose a softer surface like grass or trail.
-“More technical or challenging off-road terrain will naturally curb your speed and intensity, but increase the technical aspect and naturally develop proprioception and balance,” says Bennett.
+“More technical or challenging off-road terrain will naturally curb your speed and intensity, but increase the technical aspect and naturally develop proprioception and balance,” says Tom Bennett.